 Refusing to accept this fate for his child, Zorin began an intensive training regimen for the little girl, helping her out of bed after he completed his work in the gardens and farmstead, and helping her build up the strength in her legs—and her force of will—as he taught her how to walk for the second time in her life.

-Training as one of the Myy’alde, Ahna spent her adolescence in the wilderness of the island where the goddess’ influence was most acutely felt.
+Training as one of the Myy’alde, Ahna spent the later years of her adolescence, after regaining the use of her legs, in the wilderness of the island where the goddess’ influence was most acutely felt.
 In the wilds, Ahna learned how to live in harmony with the creatures and forces of Ahmzanii’s domain: how to navigate the territories of hostile animals, how to hide one’s scent in the sands of a river bed, how to travel by sunlight and moonlight alike, how to find fresh water and forage for berries, and how to kill only when necessary.
 During her training, Ahna showed a particular connection to the mountain streams of the island and trained mostly by the light of the moon, sleeping in the darkness and praying by starlight.
 When her training was concluded, Ahna received the name “Velyn azil’zen” (“Path of the Shining Stream”), a sacred name which specified her connection to Ahmzanii, based upon the belief that the Milky Way was the source of all rivers on earth and that the moon was its source (waxing when full and waning as it emptied into the Milky Way).

-After completing her training and receiving her sacred name, Ahna was chosen by the elder Myy’alde to take part in the rituals of her tribe as a Memnor (“dancer”) an honored position among the Alde and one for which very few in each generation are chosen.
-Since the coming of Thyranos and the other Elves, the dances of the Membor had dazzled the humans among the Silaufeyjar because of the innate grace of the Memnor—inherited from their elven kin and honed with training among the Alde.
+After completing her training and receiving her sacred name, Ahna was chosen by the elder Myy’alde to take part in the rituals of her tribe as a Memnor, (“dancer”) a position of honor among the Alde and one for which very few in each generation were chosen.
+Since the coming of Thyranos and the other Elves, the dances of the Memnor had dazzled the humans among the Silaufeyjar because of the innate grace of the Memnor—inherited from their elven kin and honed with training among the Alde.
 Only the most skillful and captivating of the Alde are honored with the role of Memnor.
 To the humans among the Silaufeyjar, the forces of nature moved through the bodies of the Memnor as they danced and in the powerful movements of their demigods, the humans among the Feyjar saw incarnate the natural world that moved ever around them.
-Having already earned the trust and admiration of the Silaufeyjar, Ahna was a natural choice and proved the most exceedingly graceful and capable Memnor of her generation, practicing constantly to live up to the honor of dancing on her own legs, the use of which she had struggled for years to reclaim.
+Having already earned the trust and admiration of the Silaufeyjar, Ahna was a natural choice and proved the most exceedingly graceful and capable Memnor of her generation, practicing constantly to live up to the honor of dancing on her own legs, which she had struggled for years to reclaim.